matt2ology/obsidian-technical-notes/README.md

 1. Django - what's the difference between Templates and Views
 2. What is the difference between a compiler and a transpiler?
+3. What is the difference between "Bandwidth" and "throughput"

 ## Blogs/Inspiration